 For example, think about the people who built great European monuments, like cathedrals and other important buildings.
 Their work would have been physically demanding and they may not have loved it, but they built something that was enjoyed for many generations to come.
 If you're struggling to find meaning in your work, take some time to consider it more deeply.

-“A feeling of purpose has been linked to higher motivation, commitment, and productivity, all of which are can contribute to happiness and a happy workplace.”
+“A feeling of purpose has been linked to higher motivation, commitment, and productivity, all of which can stop you being unhappy in the workplace.”

 Furthermore, taking personal responsibility for your professional growth can also help you find meaning and purpose, so set your own goals and make sure they’re aligned with meaningful values.
 Indeed, if you can find an employer that shares your values, then you're on the way to becoming a happier employee.